no triangle studios

 Residences

-NoTriangle Studio partnered with Bogard New York and SERHANT not just to produce 3D renderings, but to guide the visual strategy for launching Orson Williamsburg, a boutique six-residence development at 402 Union Ave in one of NYC's most competitive submarkets.
+NoTriangle Studio partnered with Bogard New York and SERHANT not just to produce 3D renderings, but to guide the visual strategy for launching Orson Williamsburg, a boutique six-residence development at 402 Union Avenue in one of New York's most competitive submarkets.

-With residences priced between $2M and $3M, the success of the project depended on one critical factor: how quickly and clearly buyers could understand the value of the property before stepping inside.
+With residences priced from $1.8M to $3M, the success of the project came down to one critical factor: how quickly and clearly buyers could understand the value of the property before stepping inside.
+The visuals could not simply look premium.
+They had to actively increase buyer interest, shorten decision cycles, and support pre-sale momentum.

 3D interior rendering of an Orson Williamsburg living and dining room with floor-to-ceiling black-framed windows, a pale boucle sofa, herringbone oak floors, and Brooklyn skyline views